Learning to Reduce Search Space for Generalizable Neural Routing Solver: Learning to Reduce (L2R)

 \section{Learning to Reduce (L2R)}

-In this section, we propose \textit{Learning to Reduce (L2R)}, a hierarchical neural framework to address the scalability limitations of search space reduction in vehicle routing problems.
-As illustrated in \cref{fig:L2R_framework}, our framework introduces three complementary stages: 1) static reduction, 2) learning-based reduction, and 3) local solution construction.
+In this section, we propose \textit{Learning to Reduce (L2R)}, a novel learning-based dynamic SSR framework to address the limitations of existing SSR methods.
+As illustrated in \cref{fig:L2R_framework}, our framework introduces three complementary stages: 1) static reduction, 2) learning-based reduction, and 3) local solution construction, each detailed in the following subsections.